Cost of Living in the Netherlands

 Like in many other countries, you have the option to use online and mobile banking services, as well.

-Accommodation cost in the Netherlands
+Accommodation costs in the Netherlands

 According to Statista, the average house rent price in the Netherlands in the first quarter of 2021 was €16.34/sq.m.
-Understandably, the prices in Amsterdam are quite higher – roughly €21.8/sq.m., while the prices in the Hague and Rotterdam are below the national average.
+Understandably, the prices in Amsterdam are quite high – roughly €21.8/sq.m., while the prices in the Hague and Rotterdam are below the national average.

 According to Numbeo, the price per square metre to buy an apartment in the city centre is €4,200.66/sq.m., while outside of the city centre, it is around €3,195.08/sq.m.
 The prices may vary depending on the city and area you are looking to settle in, with a higher cost in bigger cities/areas than the cost in smaller cities/areas.